THE NECESSARY EQUIPMENT

 Make a clip for the coasters

-To attach and store the coasters together, make a simple tie with scraps of leather.
+To attach and store the coasters together, make a simple fastener with scraps of leather.

 Cut 2 strips 1.5 cm wide and approximately 30 cm long.

-Wrap one of the straps around the coasters and measure.
-The strap should overlap by about 1.5 cm.
+Wrap one of the straps around the coasters and take the measurements.
+The strap should overlap by approximately 1.5 cm.

 Cut off the excess and do the same for the second strip.

-For example, for 4 coasters, you need two 27 cm strips.
+For example, for 4 coasters, you need two strips of 27 cm.

 ![]() |